bob123456678/TrainControl/Readme.md

 ## Changelog

 * v1.10.5 [In development]
+    - UI enhancements to eliminate the need for manual JSON edits
         - Added UI tab for changing autonomy settings
         - Made autonomy interface more intuitive when creating a graph for the first time
+    - Added setting to show/hide reversing stations in the graph UI

 * v1.10.4 [8/16/23]
     - Lock edges are now highlighted when editing the graph in the UI